 Brexit Adjustment Reserve

-the vast majority through pre-financing in 2021, calculated on the basis of the expected impact of the end of the transition period on each Member State's economy, taking into account the relative degree of economic integration with the UK, including trade in goods and services, and the negative implications on the EU fisheries sector;
+- the majority through pre-financing in 2021, calculated on the basis of the expected impact of the end of the transition period on each Member State's economy, taking into account the relative degree of economic integration with the UK, including trade in goods and services, and the negative implications on the EU fisheries sector,

-support economic sectors, businesses and local communities, including those dependent on fishing activities in the UK waters;
+- economic sectors, businesses and local communities, including those dependent on fishing activities in the UK waters,

-support employment, including through short-time work schemes, re-skilling and training;
+- employment, including through short-time work schemes, re-skilling and training,

 For further information visit the Brexit Adjustment Fund.